 I avoid point scores, especially ratings based on one-time tasting events or annual visits, as tastes differ and wines evolve.
 Ideally, wines need to be re-tasted at different points in time and, if possible, sampled over a few days at home.

-♥ One heart is very good, a wine of character and balance that I would seek out and purchase.
+♥ One heart is very good, a wine of character and balance that I would seek out and buy.

-♥♥ Two hearts means excellent—a wine of purity, finesse, and length.
+♥♥ Two hearts mean excellent—a wine of purity, finesse, and length.

 ♥♥♥ Three hearts is outstanding, a rare rating.